 Here’s why your refrigerator temperature is so important, what the best spot to place different types of food really is, and what temperature your fridge and freezer should be set at.

 What’s the ideal temperature to keep food fresh?

 More than anything else, the most important reason to keep your fridge and freezer at the right temperature is to keep your food free from bacteria.

 Health Canada has guidelines for slowing the growth of bacteria.
 They recommend you keep your fridge set to 4°C (40°F) or colder and your freezer at -18 °C (0 °F) or lower.
-At that temperature bacteria growth can be slowed down.
-Anything higher than that and you enter the ‘danger zone’ of 4 °C (40 °F) to 60 °C (140 °F) where bacteria has the opportunity to explode.
+At that temperature, bacteria growth can be slowed down.
+Anything higher than that and you enter the ‘danger zone’ of 4 °C (40 °F) to 60 °C (140 °F) where bacteria can explode.

 The consensus from multiple sources online is that the best temperature range for your fridge and freezer is 35°F to 38°F for the fridge and -18°C (0°F) for the freezer.